gatsbyjs/gatsby/docs/docs/making-your-site-accessible.md

 ### Gatsby builds HTML pages by default

-For websites, rendering static HTML pages means that JavaScript isn't required to access and navigate through content.
-Gatsby compiles HTML pages by default from React components, meaning you don't have to worry about setting up server-rendering yourself to support progressive enhancement and users without scripting enabled.
+For websites, rendering [static HTML](/docs/glossary#static) pages means that JavaScript isn't required to access and navigate through content.
+Gatsby [compiles](/docs/glossary#compiler) HTML pages by default from React components using [Node.js](/docs/glossary#nodejs), meaning you don't have to worry about setting up server-rendering yourself to support [progressive enhancement](/docs/glossary#progressive-enhancement).
+With Gatsby's static support out of the box, you can build dynamic sites that still enable user access without requiring [client-side](/docs/glossary#client-side) scripting.

 ### Linting with eslint-jsx-plugin-a11y